-During each class session a parent of one of the students in that class acts as “parent helper”.
-The parent helping responsibility rotates among all families in the class.
-Parent helping not only assists the staff and school as a whole, it is a terrific opportunity for parents to observe the program, the staff, their child, and their child’s peers.
+During each class session a parent of one of the students in that class acts as “family helper”.
+The family helping responsibility rotates among all families in the class.
+Family helping not only assists the staff and school as a whole, it is a terrific opportunity for family helpers to observe the program, the staff, their child, and their child’s peers.

-- In keeping with Saxon Hill School’s cooperative spirit, YOU are responsible for your assigned parent helping days.
+- In keeping with Saxon Hill School’s cooperative spirit, YOU are responsible for your assigned family helping days.
 If you cannot work on a day, you are responsible for finding a substitute or arranging a switch and notifying the teacher of the change.
-You are responsible for parent helping even if your child is ill or will be missing school for some reason.
+You are responsible for family helping even if your child is ill or will be missing school for some reason.

-- The parent helper provides snack.
+- The family helper provides snack.
 Sometimes the teachers will request a snack that is in keeping with a theme or skill.
 Families are encouraged to share traditional foods.

 - Arrive at school FIFTEEN MINUTES early.
 Upon arrival, review the plan book and consult with the teachers about the days activities.
 Ask questions and state your preferences!
 Set up snack, putting drinks in pitchers and food in bowls or baskets.
 Refrigerate if needed.

 - During Meeting and Book time please join in!
 If your help is needed to set up an activity, clean off tables, or prepare for a project, the teachers will direct you.
 Children sometimes need your presence next to them at meeting or story.

 - During Journal and Co-Op Activities please GUIDE children with directions and tasks.
 ASK THEM what they are doing or need to do.
 Gently encourage them and extend their ideas via language.
 Encourage them to fill in spaces and add details.
 Encourage INDEPENDENCE.
 Encourage a child’s inventive spelling.
 Let them read to you!